jordepic/DataHarness/readme.md

 - ✅ **Kafka Source Integration**: Ingest data from Kafka topics with partition-level offset management
 - ✅ **Iceberg Source Integration**: Query Iceberg tables with time-travel support
 - ✅ **Source Management**: List and manage sources associated with a DataHarness table
-- ✅ **Avro Schema Association**: Associate Avro schemas with DataHarness tables for schema management
+- ✅ **Multi-Schema Support**: Associate both Avro and Iceberg schemas with DataHarness tables for flexible schema management
+- ✅ **Schema Persistence**: Schemas are persisted in the database and returned when loading tables
-- ✅ **gRPC API**: Complete service layer for catalog operations
+- ✅ **gRPC API**: Complete service layer for catalog operations with LoadTable, SetSchema, and source management

 ## Roadmap